Brazil Rejects G-7's Offer Of $22 Million To Fight Amazon Fires

 - Thank you, President @realDonaldTrump.
 We're fighting the wildfires with great success.
 Brazil is and will always be an international reference in sustainable development.
 The fake news campaign built against our sovereignty will not work.
 The US can always count on Brazil. 👍 https://t.co/ZicUKsYGcx— Jair M. Bolsonaro (@jairbolsonaro) August 27, 2019

-Macron made the devastating fires in the Amazon a key point for the G-7 summit even before the meetings began in Biarritz, France.
-Saying, "The ocean and the forest that burns in the Amazon call us.
-We have to answer them," he added, "the time is no longer for words, but for deeds."
+Macron made the devastating fires in the Amazon a key point for the G-7 summit even before meetings began in Biarritz, France.
+"The ocean and the forest that burns in the Amazon call us.
+We have to answer them," he said, adding, "The time is no longer for words, but for deeds."

 The offer of money from the G-7 nations also has drawn attention over its modest size — because it's coming from some of the world's largest economies, and because of the task it's meant to accomplish.